vatpac-technology/pilot-procedures/docs/radio-telephony/Uncontrolled Airspace/aerodrome.md

     **QLK101D**: "Cleared to YSSY via SORTI, flight planned route, climb to F120, QLK101D"

 ## CTAF Frequency
-When operating within, or approach, the vicinity of a non-controlled aerodrome, you should tune the appropriate CTAF and make broadcast radio calls as deemed appropriate.
+When operating within, or approaching, the vicinity of a non-controlled aerodrome, you should tune the appropriate CTAF and make broadcast radio calls as deemed appropriate.

 !!! note "Format"
     "*(Location)* traffic, [*(Aircraft Type)*] *(Callsign)*, *(Message)*, *(Location)*"